 Jack Van Steenburg is the Chief Safety Officer and Assistant Administrator for the Federal Motor Carrier Safety Administration.
 This is one of three career positions that require Presidential approval at the U.S. Department of Transportation.

-As Chief Safety Officer and Assistant Administrator, Mr. Van Steenburg serves as the agency's chief safety advocate promoting partnerships with federal, state and local governments and provides direction over all national commercial vehicle safety programs.
+As Chief Safety Officer and Assistant Administrator, Van Steenburg serves as the Agency’s chief safety advocate promoting critical and strategic partnerships with federal, state, and local governments by providing direction oversight throughout numerous national commercial vehicle safety programs.

 He works closely with FMCSA’s Administrator and Deputy Administrator to provide leadership in advancing the Agency’s key Commercial Motor Vehicle safety initiatives through strengthened enforcement, new technologies, and solid research tools as well as providing expert guidance on new commercial vehicle safety laws.
 In addition, he is the final agency decision maker in all adjudicated enforcement cases.